Matcha Tea Lead Free

 In Japan, do you follow any special standards?

 You bet.
-My Matcha Life® adheres to strict international (ISO) as well as North American (GMP) quality control standards.
-For example, operators and visitors are required to “air shower” and apply special footwear coverings, lab coats and even hair-nets before entering our processing facility.
+My Matcha Life® adheres to strict food safety standards according to FSSC2200 international regulations which include the North American GMP standards for food quality control.
+For example, operators and visitors are required to “air shower” and apply special coverings, lab coats and hair-nets before entering our processing facility.

 Matcha Tea Lead Free